VSCode Extension Release Automation

 - PR Merge: When PR is merged to

-, Changeset NPM Release workflow runs - VSCode Release: If VSCode extension version changed, the VSCode Extension Release workflow automatically triggers
+main, Changeset NPM Release workflow runs - VSCode Release: If VSCode extension version changed, the VSCode Extension Release workflow automatically triggers

 - Dual Marketplace Publication: Extension is built, packaged, and published to both Visual Studio Marketplace and Open VSX Registry